zpl-c/librg/README.md

 **librg** is a light-weight "mid-level" (can be considered/used as both low-level and high-level) game networking library.
 It is based on our fork of **ENet** library, which gives us low-level UDP networking with optional reliability.
 That, accompanied by our handmade general purpose **zpl** library, high-performant network culling algorithms, event-based approach used for creation and management of your flow with a simple interface, gives you the tools to create a simple and yet powerful multi-player based projects.

+Library is oriented to work with **single-sharded** boundary-limited 2d/3d multiplayer worlds with **up to 4000 simultanous** connected clients.

 ## Features